nejcm/js-algorithms/README.md

 # 🎓 Js algorithms

-<blockquote>Algorithms, data structures and other programming problems implemented in JavaScript with documentation.</blockquote>
+<blockquote>Algorithms, data structures and other programming challenges and problems implemented in JavaScript with documentation.</blockquote>

 <br />

 ⚠️ This package is still under development!
 New algorithms are being added and existing ones refactored to improve code quality.

 <br />